GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum range by 10 yards or allow you to have the sound originate from an additional point within range.

-**Critical Failure**: You manage to harm your own hearing with the attempted funneling of sound, infliting a sonic attack against yourself.
+**Critical Failure**: You manage to harm your own hearing with the attempted funneling of sound, inflicting a sonic attack against yourself.
 It gains a bonus equal to half of the spell's tier (round down) for the purpose of inflicting a critical hit against yourself.

 #### Ygroapothy